 The GED/Compass and Online Testing Center is located in Curry Hall Building Room 6.
-This office offers GED Testing Services to students within the five counties of Bolivar, Coahoma, Quitman, Sunflower and Tunica Counties.
+The center offers GED Testing Services to students within the five counties of Bolivar, Coahoma, Quitman, Tallahatchie, and Tunica.
 The General Education Development (GED) test is administered to those persons who desire to earn a high school equivalency diploma if they were unable to complete their high school education.
 The COMPASS Test is a Computer Adaptive Placement Assessment and Support instrument that was developed by ACT to help postsecondary institutions place students into appropriate course levels.
-This office also provides Online Testing Services to students who take part in the Mississippi Virtual Community College to help meet their diverse needs from many of the online courses offered throughout the fifteen accredited junior/community colleges.
+This center also provides Online Testing Services to students who take part in the Mississippi Virtual Community College to help meet their diverse needs from many of the online courses offered throughout the fifteen accredited junior/community colleges.